PLSysSec/cargo-scan/README.md

 # Cargo Scan

-`cargo scan` is a tool for auditing Rust crates.
+Cargo Scan is a tool for auditing Rust crates.

-**⚠️ `cargo scan` is under active development.
+**⚠️ Cargo Scan is under active development.
 Some interfaces may be subject to change.**

 ## Installation

+1. Clone this repository.
-1. Make sure you have [Rust](https://www.rust-lang.org/tools/install)
+2. Make sure you have [Rust](https://www.rust-lang.org/tools/install).
-2. Run `rustup update` to ensure you have the latest version of Rust.
+3. Run `rustup update` to ensure you have the latest version of Rust.
-3. Run `make install`.
+4. Run `make install`.

 This installs [cargo-download](https://crates.io/crates/cargo-download) and builds the Rust source.